EF5 drought: 2025 Enderlin tornado

 On June 20, 2025, an extremely violent tornado tore a 12 mi track across areas near Enderlin, North Dakota.
 After an initial rating of EF3, the tornado's official rating was revised to EF5 on October 6, 2025, with winds estimated in excess of 210 mph, with a lower bound wind speed as high as 266 mph being mentioned, using methodology from the aforementioned Northern Tornadoes Project study.
-This tornado officially ended the EF5 drought after over 12 years.
+This tornado officially ended the EF5 drought after about 12 years.

 Cause

 Although there is no official reasoning as to why the drought occurred, there are several generally accepted reasons, including: